Chart Color Schemes

 AreaSearch analysis of employment trends sees Googong performing better than 90% of local markets assessed across Australia

-Health care & social assistance shows lower representation at 11.0% versus the regional average of 16.9%.
-The area offers limited local employment opportunities as indicated by Census data on working population vs resident population.
 Over the year to June 2025, labour force levels decreased by 3.6%, and employment fell by 3.9%, leading to a rise in unemployment by 0.3 percentage points.
-In comparison, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.1% and unemployment rise by 0.4 percentage points.
 Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Googong's employment mix suggests local growth of approximately 6.3% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Applying these projections to Googong's employment mix suggests local growth of approximately 6.3% over five years and 12.9% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment